temi-byte/temi-byte.github.io/index.md

 I hold a B.Sc. degree in Computer Science from Howard University.

-My undergraduate reasearch work explored social media and the spread of health (mis)information, and was advised by Dr. Jiang Li.
+My undergraduate research work explored social media and the spread of health (mis)information, and was advised by Dr. Jiang Li.

 <br>